 This fractional FPE has exactly the form studied in this paper, therefore, we can express the associated entropy flow as (with a slight abuse of notation, we identify $h_t$ with the associated probability distribution):

 with:

 This leads us to formulate the following assumption, which is the extension of \cref{ass:jv_assumption} to the discrete case.

-\begin{assumption} We assume that there exists a constant $R$ such that, for all $k$, all $t$ and all dataset $S$, the functions $v_t^{k,S}$, constructed by the above procedure, satisfy:
+\begin{assumption} Let us fix $\Phi(x) := x\log(x)$.
+We assume that there exists a constant $R$ such that, for all $k$, all $t$ and all dataset $S$, the functions $v_t^{k,S}$, constructed by the above procedure, satisfy:

-\end{assumption} We now omit, as we did in the time continuous setting, the dependence of $v_t^{k,S}$ on $k$ and $S$, and just denote it $v_t$.
+For technical reasons, we also assume (only in this subsection) that for all $k$, the functions $t \mapsto \klb{h_t^{k,S}}{\pi} $ are continuous at $t=0$.
+While this assumption should be mild in several applications, it does not always hold and is necessary for our computations in the discrete setting. \end{assumption} We now omit, as we did in the time continuous setting, the dependence of $v_t^{k,S}$ on $k$ and $S$, and just denote it $v_t$.
 We do the same for $h_t^{k,S}$, simply denoted $h_t$.
-Therefore, by the proof of \cref{thm:bound_under_jv_assumption}, we have:
+Therefore, by the proof of \cref{thm:bound_under_jv_assumption}, we have, for $t>0$: